 So, let’s get all the salacious details out of the way: yes, The End Of The Affair is based on an affair of Greene’s own (authors just never tire of writing what they know, do they?).
-He was sticking it to one Lady Catherine Walston, and it ended badly, as the lover affairs that inspire great art often do.
+He was sticking it to one Lady Catherine Walston, and it ended badly, as the love affairs that inspire great art often do.
 The British edition of the novel was dedicated to “C”, but over the pond, a little further from home, the American edition was dedicated to “Catherine”.
-That’s one way to make your mark on history, I suppose…

 Greene based the protagonist, Bendrix, on himself, and Lady C was represented by the character Sarah.
 They met through Bendrix’s friend (and Sarah’s husband), Henry Miles.
 The fact that Bendrix is cutting his mate’s grass tells you pretty much everything you need to know about him.
 Being, as it is, The End Of The Affair, you get relatively few details about the affair itself – it’s over before the story even begins.
 Sarah had suddenly and unexpectedly broken off her affair with Bendrix some time before, but he is still racked with jealousy and rage.
 So, he hires a private investigator (as you do, ahem!) to figure out what the fuck happened.
 Bendrix is basically stalking his ex by proxy, and it’s every bit as creepy as it sounds.